T-Al-D/ESP32-AsyncWebserver/README.md

 A modified **Asyc Webserver** on ESP32 for my final Project.
 Access Point (Standalone) is used.
 -> Tested with [fischertechnik IndustrialSimulation](https://www.fischertechnik.biz/indexed-line-24)
-It dosen´t have the same functions from base-branch!
+-> partial schema of the circuit is in the folder _diagram_ It dosen´t have the same functions from base-branch!

 Functions:

 - Object-oriented approach to FactoryController (logic to drive the actuators)